rivas-j/Stock-Analysis_VBA/README.md

 # <div align="center">Analysis and Challenges</div>
 I compared the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.

 Utilizing VBA Scripts, I built a ticker that summarized each stock's total daily volume, and the return.
-We used the array variable to build our custom stock ticker as outlined in the code quoted below:
+I used the array variable to build our custom stock ticker as outlined in the code quoted below:

 ```vb
     'Initialize array of all tickers